-CATALYST BIOSCIENCES, INC. Annual Meeting of Shareholders June 11, 2020 8:00 AM This proxy is solicited by the Board of Directors
+CATALYST BIOSCIENCES, INC. Annual Meeting of Stockholders June 9, 2021 8:00 A.M.
+PT This proxy is solicited on behalf of the Board of Directors

-The undersigned stockholder(s) hereby appoint(s) Nassim Usman, Ph.D., and Faisal Shawwa, or either of them, as proxies, each having full power of substitution and revocation, to vote all of the shares of common stock of.
-Catalyst Biosciences, Inc., that the undersigned stockholder(s) is/are entitled to vote at said meeting and any adjournment or poliponement thereof, on all matters set forth on the reverse side and in its/their discretion upon such other matters as may properly come before the Annual Meeting of Stockholders.
+The undersigned stockholder(s) hereby appoint(s) Nassim Usman, Ph.D., and Clinton Musil, or either of them, as proxies, each having full power of substitution and revocation, to vote all of the shares of common stock of, Catalyst Biosciences, Inc., that the undersigned stockholder(s) is/are entitled to vote at said meeting and any adjournment or postponement thereof, on all matters set forth on the reverse side and in its/their discretion upon such other matters as may properly come before the Annual Meeting of Stockholders.

-The 2020 Annual Meeting of Stockholders of Catalyst Biosciences, Inc., will be held virtually.
-In order to attend the Annual Meeting, you must first negator at https://mem.ciemptoxy.com/.
+The 2021 Annual Meeting of Stockholders of Catalyst Biosciences, Inc, will be held virtually.
+In order to attend and vote at the Annual Meeting, you will need to log in to the Annual Meeting at www.virtualshareholdermeeting.com/CBIO2021.
+Further instructions on how to attend and vote during the Annual Meeting are contained in the Proxy Statement in the sections titled "Questions and Answers About These Proxy Materials and Voting."